forter/security-101-for-saas-startups/security.md

 * Most products have an export/import functionality, which makes it easier to set up.

 * There are extra protection products on top of an antivirus called EDR (Cyberreason, BlackCobalt) but these are usually costly.

+### Hash your customer's passwords with a proper password hashing function

+If you can afford it, use a [third party authentication service](#customer-users-management) to handle password storage, password management and password recovery.

+However, if you decide to develop your own password implementation, try doing it according to the [OWASP authentication guidelines](https://www.owasp.org/index.php/Authentication_Cheat_Sheet) .

+* If your database was breached and published it's much worse when your customers' passwords are included and easily cracked - folks reuse passwords.
+[It's true](http://mashable.com/2017/02/28/passwords-reuse-study-keeper-security).
+Therefore, always use a well known hashing algorithm to store customers passwords in your database: bcrypt, PBKDF2 or scrypt with a work factor that takes [about 1 second for the password hash](http://security.stackexchange.com/a/3993/69959).
+Do not use MD5, SHA1 or other hashes that are *not specifically designed for passwords*.
+Passwords stored like this are cracked in seconds usually.

 ### Physical Security